mozilla/extension-activity-monitor/CONTRIBUTING.md

 ### Writing a test

-To write a test, go to [tests](https://github.com/mozilla/extension-activity-monitor/tree/master/tests) folder and search for a relevent test file to write test.
+To write a test, go to [tests](https://github.com/mozilla/extension-activity-monitor/tree/master/tests) folder and search for a relevent test file to write tests.
 If you don't find any relevent test file, you can make one using this naming convention: `test-file-name.tests.js`.
 Use a suitable name in `test-file-name` placeholder.

 To run all the tests once, run the following command: